What are Blackheads?

 Cleansing with Salicylic Acid

-This beta-hydroxy acid (BHA) dives deep into your pores, dissolving oil and gunk.
-Use a salicylic acid cleanser 2–3 times a week for a clearer complexion.
+This Beta-hydroxy acid (BHA) goes deep into your pores unclogging oil and gunk.
+A salicylic acid cleanser can be used 2 to 3 times a week to brighten your skin.

 Using Clay Masks